ellysh/l2bot/README.txt

 2. INSTALLATION
 ---------------

-To launch L2Bot you need to download AutoIt interpreter from official website: http://www.autoitscript.com/site/autoit/downloads
+You need to download AutoIt interpreter from official website for launching L2Bot : http://www.autoitscript.com/site/autoit/downloads

 The x64 interpreter version must be selected in installation dialog for users with x64 Windows version.